thiagoesteves/deployex/README.md

 > [!NOTE]
 > All examples and deployments in this project use NGINX as a reverse proxy and load balancer.
 However, DeployEx does not depend on NGINX; it is used here purely for convenience.

-## Next steps
+## ⚠️ Next steps

-- [ ] Add telemetry support for DeployEx to capture metrics and telemetry via OTP distribution.
+- [ ] 🚧 Add telemetry support for DeployEx to capture metrics and telemetry via OTP distribution.
-- [ ] Integrate CPU utilization monitoring from the OTP distribution.
+- [ ] 💤 Integrate CPU utilization monitoring from the OTP distribution.
+- [ ] 💤 Health checks via OTP distribution
+- [ ] 💤 Orchestrate distributed databasses like [Khepri](https://github.com/rabbitmq/khepri)
+- [ ] 💤 Enhance installer to become an elixir app capable of hotupgrade DeployEx
-- [ ] Continuous improvement in UI design.
+- [ ] 💤 Continuous improvement in UI design.

-## Getting Started
+## 📁 Getting Started

 ### Running the application